rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ```bash
 wpanctl:wpan0>getprop
 ```
-6. Now Run a CLI node with the same parameters observed on the NCP (Panid , channel , Masterkey), by following the section 4.1.
+6. Now Run a CLI node in second board with the same parameters observed on the NCP (Panid , channel , Masterkey),.
 7. Soon , CLI node will join the Network as a child.
 It can be ensured by using “state” command and “parent” commands on the CLI Node.
 8. It is Possible to ping with the MeshLocalAddress of NCP from the CLI node using “ping” command.
  On CLI Node  run this command